LimKianAn/xcluster/README.md

 		fw = cl.ToXFirewall()
 ```

-Sometimes if we can do nothing against the error **the instance not found**, we might simply stop the reconciliation without requeueing the request as follows:
+If we can do nothing against the error **the instance not found**, we might simply stop the reconciliation without requeueing the request as follows:

 ```go
 	cl := &clusterv1.XCluster{}